Poland train travel Frequently Asked Questions (FAQ)

 We supply detailed city-by-city information on the Rail-Air Links page.

 Poland was the last place in Europe where one can find steam-hauled passenger trains running on normal passenger trains in scheduled service.
 These trains ran from town of Wolsztyn, which lies southwest of Poznan.
-Currently there is no regularly-scheduled service operating, but plans are afoot to restore it.
-In the meantime, the Turkol Company operates periodic special trains using the Wolsztyn locomotives.
+You can find the current schedule here (in Polish).
+The Turkol Company also operates periodic special trains using the Wolsztyn locomotives.

 Large and medium-sized stations will often have self-service luggage lockers.
 Find an empty locker, insert your luggage, and close the door.
 The machine will then ask you to deposit some coins, and after doing so will print you a ticket with a code number, along with the number and location of the locker.
 Hang onto the ticket, as you'll need the code number when you return!
 When you're ready to take your luggage, type in the code number.
 Depending on how long you've stored the luggage, you may need to insert some additional coins.